Crown of Scotland: Origins

 The earliest known depiction of a Scottish monarch wearing a crown is from the reign of Edgar (1097–1107), who was depicted on his Great Seal wearing a crown and holding a sceptre and sword.
 The first written reference to the Crown of Scotland dates from the abdication of John Balliol in 1296, when the Scottish regalia was described as consisting of a sceptre, sword, crown and ring.
 The crown and other regalia were seized by the army of Edward I of England in 1296 and taken to England.

 Following his seizure of the throne in 1306, Robert the Bruce was crowned at Scone Abbey with a newly made circlet of gold.
-The circlet was captured by the English after the Battle of Methven and taken to England and, although it has been claimed that the present Crown of Scotland incorporates the original circlet, as there is no record of the circlet ever having been returned to Scotland, there is no clear evidence for that claim.
+The circlet was captured by the English after the Battle of Methven and taken to England and, although it has been claimed that the present Crown of Scotland incorporates the original circlet, there is no record of the circlet ever having been returned to Scotland and no clear evidence for this claim.
 A new crown must have been made during the reign of Robert the Bruce or his son, David II, as David was anointed and crowned, as were all the subsequent Stewart kings, and it was probably this new crown that was remodelled into the current crown.

 From the reign of Edgar until the reign of James III (1460–1488) the Crown of Scotland was depicted as a circlet or "open" crown surmounted by fleurs de lis around its rim.
 The first evidence of a change in the form of the crown appears late in the reign of James III, with the king depicted on a silver coin of 1484 wearing an imperial or "closed" crown with four arches surmounted by a monde and cross.
 The earliest illustration of the Crown of Scotland as an imperial crown dates from 1503 when James IV was depicted wearing an imperial crown in the Book of Hours commissioned for his marriage to Margaret Tudor.
 The accuracy of this depiction of the crown has been questioned, as the artist lived in County of Flanders and would never have seen the crown.
+A new crown was made for Margaret Tudor by John Currour.
+The king's crown was repaired by Matthew Auchinleck in 1503 and ermine was added to its bonnet in March 1504, suggesting it may have been made in imperial form.

-The Crown of Scotland most probably assumed the form of an imperial crown when it was remodelled in August 1532.
-The existing crown was delicate and had been repaired in May 1532, and would be again the following year.
+The Crown of Scotland assumed the form of an imperial crown when it was remodelled in August 1532.
+The existing crown was delicate and had been repaired in May 1532, and would be again the following year by Adam Leys.
+In October 1533, James Hamilton of Finnart was paid for three ounces of gold used to repair the crown.